sfazli96/final_project-cinemacenter/Readme.md

 ### Steps to run the server
  step 1: Type `npm install` to install node modules dependencies

+ step 2: Make sure the json folder is in the public directory

- step 2: Type `npm run start`
+ step 3: Type `npm run start`

- step 3: Your server should be running properly.
+ step 4: Your server should be running properly.
 Viola!